 “If you really knew me” is one of my favorite team building exercises.
 The group sits in a circle and one by one says “if you really knew me, you would know that…” and adds in something personal.

 Try to go for three rounds.
 The first round is usually surface level, funny things like “I had spaghetti come out of my nose during a date,” or something similar.
 Usually, by the third round, more personal revelations come out.

-The purpose for this exercise
+The purpose for this exercise is two-fold.

 It is best for the leader to go first if the group doesn’t already know each other very well.

 Don't SWEAT the TECH - Local SEO made easy!